AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 ## Overview

 Churn analysis is the evaluation of a company’s customer loss rate in order to reduce it.
 Churn can be minimized by assessing your product and how people use it.
 A high churn rate forces a business to compete with the stress of bringing new customers and even slight increases in it can be harmful.
+As such, a customer churn data analysis can provide useful insights to make informed decisions and develop future strategies to keep the churn rate at bay.

 ## Dataset
-  - Establishing data pathway
+  - Setting data pathway

 ## Guiding Questions